sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 where $E_0$ is baseline effect, $E_{\max}$ is maximum effect, $EC_{50}$ is concentration producing half-maximal effect, and $\gamma$ is Hill coefficient describing sigmoidicity.
 For many drugs, toxicity also increases with concentration, creating a therapeutic window between minimum effective concentration and maximum safe concentration.

-To recommend optimal doses, we use model predictive control which repeatedly solves an optimization problem:
+To recommend optimal doses, we use model predictive control which repeatedly solves the optimization problem

 $$
 \max_{d_1, \ldots, d_T} \sum_{t=1}^T U(E(C_t), A(C_t))